 We have all met at least one outstanding nurse whose courage, competence, and commitment to patients and the nursing profession stands out above all others.
 Each year, 100 Great Iowa Nurses are honored at a ceremony, created for the state of Iowa, by nurse and community leaders.

-Once all nominations are collected, they are "blinded" (names of individuals, organizations, cities, etc. blacked out or abbreviated) for anonymity.
-They are then sent to a panel of reviewers, all past honorees, around the state.
-Every attempt is made to geographically separate the nominee from the reviewer, again to preserve anonymity, and each nomination is read by three different reviewers.
+Once all nominations are collected, they are "blinded" (names of individuals, organizations, cities, etc. are blacked out or abbreviated) for anonymity.
+They are then sent to a panel of reviewers - all past honorees - from around the state.
+Every attempt is made to geographically separate the nominee from the reviewer to preserve anonymity; each nomination is read by three reviewers.

 Concern for humanity

-The scores are averaged, and those scoring a solid 3 are pre-selected as honorees, and all scoring below a 2 are removed from consideration.
-The remaining nominations are reviewed by the Great Nurses Committee, consisting of members of the Iowa Nurses Association, the Iowa Nurses Foundation, the Iowa Hospital Association and the University of Iowa College of Nursing, who select the remaining honorees.
+The scores are averaged, and those scoring a solid 3 are pre-selected as honorees; all scoring below a 2 are removed from consideration.
+The remaining nominations are reviewed by the Great Nurses Committee, consisting of members of the Iowa Nurses Association, the Iowa Nurses Foundation, the Iowa Hospital Association, and the University of Iowa College of Nursing, who then select the remaining honorees.